miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

        :width: 400pt
        :align: center

-Smoothing is implemented by applying a 3D Gaussian kernel to the image, defined by its full width at half maximum (**FWHM**) parameter.
-As the name already says, FWHM specifies the width/diameter of the smoothing kernel on half of it's height.
-Each voxel becomes the result of applying this smoothing kernel as a weighted region of interest to its position.
+Smoothing is implemented by applying a 3D Gaussian kernel to the image, and the amount of smoothing is typically determined by its full width at half maximum (**FWHM**) parameter.
+As the name implies, FWHM is the width/diameter of the smoothing kernel at half of its height.
+Each voxel's value is changed to the result of applying this smoothing kernel to its original value.

 .. only:: latex